 There are five steps to completing the Incubation phase:

 Step 1: The network and its token supply are bootstrapped (done)

-Step 2: The network is monitored and incubated (current)
+Step 2: The network is monitored and stabilized (current)

 Step 3: Once confirmed stable, a 1-way (centralized/traditional) token swap begins (TBA)

 Step 4: After rigorous testing, the 2-way (decentralized/Merkle bridge) token swap is enabled (TBA)

 What has been done so far part of the Incubation phase?